weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   4. Use Weave's built-in "micro DNS" server to discover the Weave-attached Docker containers on the network
   5. Communicate with your app and send a message from one container to another using shell commands

-This example uses very simple UNIX tools, doesn't require any programming skills and will take about 10 minutes to complete.
+This example uses very simple UNIX tools, doesn't require any programming skills and takes about 10 minutes to complete.

 ## What You Will Use